Constitution & ByLaws

 There shall be such other standing or temporary Committees as the Board of Directors or the President shall deem advisable.
 The President shall appoint the Chair for each Appointed Committee except the Program Committee.
 The duties of the committees shall be those assigned by the Board of Directors or the President.
 At all meetings a quorum shall consist of a majority of the members of the Committee.
 Each Committee shall submit a written report of its activities to the Board of Directors no less than once per year, and shall make progress reports at such other times as the President may request.
 Brief reports of the activities of each Committee shall be communicated to the membership of the Association through a regular publication or otherwise.

 ARTICLE X – Elections, Terms of Office, Vacancies

 Section 1.
-Members of the Board of Directors, officers except the Secretary-Treasurer, members of the Committee on Publications, and members of the Nominating Committee shall be elected by a mail ballot sent to all members of the Association, in accordance with the Bylaws.
+Members of the Board of Directors, officers except the Secretary-Treasurer, members of the Committee on Publications, and members of the Nominating Committee shall be elected by a ballot sent to all members of the Association, in accordance with the Bylaws.

 Section 2.
 The Secretary-Treasurer shall be elected by the Board of Directors for such term as it may establish.

 Section 3.
 In case any of the members of the Board of Directors, the Nominating Committee, or the Committee on Publications shall by death, resignation, or otherwise cease to be a member during the term for which elected, a successor shall be chosen by the Board of Directors to serve for the remainder of the unexpired term and until the election and qualification of a successor.
 Any officer, Director, or Committee member may resign by a notice in writing to the Board of Directors.

 Section 4.
 The term of office for Directors and members of the Committee on Publications shall be 3 years, one-third to be elected each year.
 The term of office for each officer and for members of the Nominating Committee shall be 1 year.
 Terms of office are for the respective calendar year.